opmorgan/fava-cogsci2023/README.md

-This repo contains data and analysis code for the anonymous CogSci 2023 conference submission, "Frequency asymmetries in vision and action."
+This repo contains data and analysis code for the 45th Annual Conference of the Cognitive Science Society paper, "Frequency asymmetries in vision and action."

 # Experiment script and stimuli
 The folder "inquisit_task" contains experiment scripts.
 Because of Inquisit Web's design, all scripts and resources are in the same, top-level directory, organized with filename prefixes.